syamfarh/tp/docs/UserGuide.md

 ### Technical Questions

+_Technical Questions_ are questions regarding the use of the program itself.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FAPro home folder.